coreos/tectonic-docs/Documentation/troubleshooting/upgrade-calico.md

 ## Proceed with your Tectonic upgrade

-This process ensures that TPRs utilized by Calcio are removed.
+This process ensures that TPRs utilized by Calico are removed.
 If you are using other TPRs, remove or migrate them before attempting to upgrade to Tectonic 1.8.

 [download-rules]: calico-manifests/rbac-canal-tectonic-18.yaml
 [download-job]: calico-manifests/calico-upgrade-job.yaml